maserlib/maser4py/README.rst

 Make sure that Python 3.4 (or higher) as well as pip and setuptools are already installed on your system.

-Install and configure the NASA CDF software (visit http://cdf.gsfc.nasa.gov/ for more details).
+The maser4py also requires the NASA CDF software to be run (visit http://cdf.gsfc.nasa.gov/ for more details).
+Especially the CDFLeapSeconds.txt file should be on the local disk and reachable from the $CDF_LEAPSECONDSTABLE env. variable.
+If it is not the case, maser4py offers tools to read and/or download this file from the NASA Web site (see user manual for more details).

 Using pip
 ---------